openharmony/docs/en/device-dev/quick-start/running-a-hello-ohos-program.md

     </table>

     >![](public_sys-resources/icon-notice.gif) **NOTICE:**
     >**go 0x80000000**  \(optional\) indicates that the command is fixed in the startup parameters by default and the board automatically starts after it is reset.
-If you want to manually start the board, press  **Enter**  in the countdown phase of the U-boot startup to interrupt the automatic startup.
+If you want to manually start the board, press  **Enter**  in the countdown phase of the U-Boot startup to interrupt the automatic startup.

 3.  <a name="ld26f18828aa44c36bfa36be150e60e49"></a>Run the  **reset**  command and press  **Enter**  to restart the board.
 After the board is restarted,  **OHOS**  is displayed when you press  **Enter**.